uPortal-Attic/uportal-app-framework/docs/quickstart.md

 #### Java
 To begin writing a Java-based uw-frame application, checkout the [my-app-seed](https://github.com/UW-Madison-DoIT/my-app-seed) project.

 This project is a wonderful starting point that will get you up and running quickly.
-If you only want to run uw-frame using the java module, run `npm run jetty` and it'll boot up an embedded jetty container with uw-frame.
+If you only want to run uw-frame using the Java module, run `npm run jetty` and it'll boot up an embedded jetty container with uw-frame.

 #### UW-Frame Static